 A small performance impact on the database is expected when encryption is enabled.
 This is due to the processing that goes into encrypting and decrypting your data at runtime.
 Thus, it is advisable to use the database encryption feature only when strictly required for compliance reasons.

-Similarly, encryption of data is not supported in the search server, which indexes data to enable faster search in some areas of the product.
+Similarly, database encryption is not available in the search server, which indexes data to enable faster search in some areas of the product.
 Search server currently indexes design objects metadata, Appian user activity, News feed entries and CDT field names with document extraction feature.
-If you use News feed features and write business data to the feed, that data will be stored unencrypted in the search server.
+If you use News feed features and write business data to the feed, that data will be stored in the search server.
 Similarly, if you use the document extraction feature, the Custom Data Type (CDT) field names and the document field names (not the values in the fields) are indexed into the search server.
-If the document extraction feature is used, the corresponding CDT field names will be stored unencrypted in the search server.
+If the document extraction feature is used, the corresponding CDT field names will be stored in the search server.

 On This Page